-Not sure where to start when it comes to learning about and shopping for life insurance?
+Not sure where to start when it comes to learning about life insurance, shopping for coverage, and getting all your questions answered?
 Our glossary of the most common terms, phrases, and concepts will help you brush up on life insurance definitions in no time.
-When you're ready to take the next step, compare quotes for free or talk to a Policygenius expert.
+When you're ready to find the right coverage for your unique background and calculate how much you need, you can compare quotes for free or talk to a Policygenius expert.

 What is life insurance?

-Life insurance is a plan for the unexpected — it offers financial protection to your loved ones if you die suddenly by replacing your income.
-The beneficiaries of your life insurance policy receive a lump sum that covers bills, everyday expenses, and various anticipated costs — such as medical bills or college tuition.
+Life insurance is an important plan for the unexpected — it offers financial protection to your loved ones if you die suddenly by replacing your income.
+The beneficiaries of your life insurance policy receive a lump sum that they can use to cover bills, everyday expenses, and various anticipated costs — such as medical bills or college tuition.

-An add-on to a life insurance policy that pays out a portion of the death benefit while you are still alive if you are diagnosed with a terminal illness.
-An accelerated death benefit rider is paid out under specific circumstances — typically when death is imminent.
+An add-on to a life insurance policy that pays out a portion of the death benefit while you're still alive if you're diagnosed with a terminal illness.
+An accelerated death benefit rider is paid out under specific circumstances — typically when you've been diagnosed with a terminal illness.

 Accrued interest

-Unless the insured individual has a high-risk job or avocation, it’s usually not worth the extra cost, as the accidental death and dismemberment rider is rarely paid out by insurance carriers because of restrictions on the rider.
+This rider is usually not worth the extra cost, unless the insured individual has a high-risk job or avocation, as the accidental death and dismemberment rider is rarely paid out by insurance carriers because of restrictions on the rider.

 Actual age

 Your actual age is the age you are today and based on your last birthday.
-It differs from your physical age, which is the age you are physically the closest to.
+It differs from your physical age (or "age nearest"), which is the age you are physically the closest to.

 Actuarial table

-Also called a mortality table, an actuarial table is used by underwriters to determine the probability that a person will die at each age.
-The probability of death determines how risky it is to insure someone and determines the cost of life insurance premiums.
+Also called a mortality table, a table underwriters use that displays the probability a person will die at any given age.
+This probability of death determines how "risky" it is to insure someone, and determines the cost of life insurance premiums.

 Adverse Selection

 The tendency of those with higher risk lifestyles or dangerous professions to obtain life insurance more than those who are lower risk.
-Insurers usually try to reduce their risk in insuring high-risk individuals by having rigid underwriting guidelines in place.
+Insurers usually try to reduce their risk of adverse selection by having rigid underwriting guidelines in place.

 Agent